Symptoms and treatment of papilloma in dogs. Warts on dogs - how dangerous they are and how to treat them

 • Through pet care items and toys.

-Animals with low immunity that have survived illness or stress are most susceptible to infection.
-It should be noted that canine viral papillomatosis does not pose a danger to humans.
+Animals with low immunity that have experienced illness or stress are most susceptible to infection.
+It is worth noting that canine viral papillomatosis does not pose a danger to humans.

 Varieties of the disease

-A feature of papillomas is that they grow outward, and not inside the tissues of the upper layer of the skin or mucous membranes.
-Since blood capillaries pass through these formations, when they are torn off, blood can ooze.
+The peculiarity of papillomas is that they grow outward, and not inside the tissues of the upper layer of skin or mucous membranes.
+Since blood capillaries pass through these formations, blood may ooze out when they are torn off.

-All papillomas can be divided into types according to their placement on the body of the animal:
+All papillomas can be divided into types according to their location on the animal’s body:

-• Oral - occur in young individuals in the form of white papules in the dog's mouth, and in some cases - on the lips or nose;
+• Oral – appear in young dogs in the form of white papules in the dog’s mouth, and in some cases on the lips or nose;

-• transitional cells - have round shape and occur in the abdomen and armpits;
+• Transitional cell - have round shape and occur in the abdomen and armpits;

-• Skin - small formations up to 0.5 cm in size, most often occur on the head or eyelids in adult dogs;
+• Skin – small formations up to 0.5 cm in size, most often appear on the head or eyelids of adult dogs;

-• Pillow - occur in adult dogs on the paw pads;
+• Pads - occur in adult dogs on the pads of their paws;

-• Multiple - appear at small breeds on the lower part of the body or thighs in the form of pigmented plaques, which eventually become covered with scaly tissue;
+• Multiple - appear in small breeds on the lower part of the body or thighs in the form of pigmented plaques, which over time become covered with scaly tissue;

-• Genital - are very rare, located on the genitals of animals.
+• Genital – very rare, located on the genitals of animals.

 In some cases, only a qualified specialist can determine the type of papillomatosis in dogs.